This is a partial transcript of "Special Report With Brit Hume," August 15, 2005, that has been edited for clarity.

 ANGLE: So what was the message of last night’s gathering?

-DONOHUE: The message is that Christians, both Protestant (search) and Catholic (search), are fed up with those senators and those judges who have made it very, very difficult to get our point of view heard.
+DONOHUE: The message is that Christians, both Protestant and Catholic, are fed up with those senators and those judges who have made it very, very difficult to get our point of view heard.
 In the case of the senators, they have these thinly veiled religious tests asking questions about your fervently held beliefs, making it very difficult for a person who is pro-life and Christian to get on the federal bench.

 In the cases of judges, making decisions about abortion, about same-sex marriage, about the takings clause.
 Now we have the government coming in there and just taking people’s private property so they can give it out to some rich developer.